AdaptableTools/ab-website/src/pages/index.md

 quotes:
   - text: >-
-      A **clever** piece of software that delivers powerful, advanced functionality to the end user.​
+      A **clever** piece of software that delivers powerful, advanced functionality to the end user

       ag-Grid
   - text: |-
       Wish I had this years ago!
-Quick to implement and easy to use.
+Quick to implement and easy to use

       Group CIO, Investment House
   - text: >-
-      A great tool that is packed with cutting-edge functionality.
-Adds real value to the software we deliver to our clients.
+      A great tool that is packed with cutting-edge functionality:  Adds real value to the software we deliver to our clients

       CIO, Global Software House
   - text: >-
-      Technology that enhances operational and developmental productivity through excellence in design and implementation.
+      Technology that enhances operational and developmental productivity through excellence in design and implementation

-      Industry Expert
+      Financial Services Sector Expert
   - text: >-
       Incredibly useful and well overdue.
-The Adaptable Blotter is likely to become standard on every trader’s desktop.
+The Adaptable Blotter is likely to become standard on every trader’s desktop

       CTO, Global Finance Group